Silletr/LazyDeveloperHelper/README.md

 ## Future Features
 (As of 20.10.25 8:14 PM its list clear, i`ll do just small fixes, maybe)

-(1:01, 21.10.2024) - will be added installing libs right from requirements.txt for python, or from Cargo.toml ([Dependencies] block on corresponding file)
+- [x] (1:01, 21.10.2024) - will be added installing libs right from requirements.txt for python, or from Cargo.toml ([Dependencies] block on corresponding file) <- Completed in 21.10.2025 15:00

 ## Roadmap
 Check my [TODO.md](./TODO.md) for upcoming features!
 Want to help? - contributions are welcome.
 ## Available in
 - [vim.org](https://www.vim.org/scripts/script.php?script_id=6156)
 - [dotfyle.com](https://dotfyle.com/plugins/Silletr/LazyDevHelper)